gciruelos/quiver/README.md

 0??('Hello, World!\n)()
 ```

 That is "Hello, World!" in Quiver.
 It starts in 0.
 The empty condition evaluates to True, so it jumps to the halt node, writing "Hello, World!" to the screen.
-Not that there's only one `'`.
+Note that there's only one `'`.

 State
 -----